seggewiss/v3r/README.md

+# Warning

+This program will change all files with the specified extension.
+This software is best used with a GIT repository.
+Make sure you don't have any uncomitted and pushed changes.
+Then and only then run the software.

 # About this project
 This tool will refactor component usages in templates according to Vue 3.
 If your component uses `model` to define different props as the default model and change events, this is no longer supported with Vue 3.